bfirsh/jsnes/README.md

     $ yarn test

+## Embedding JSNES in a web page

+You can use JSNES to embed a playable version of a ROM in a web page.
+This is handy if you are a homebrew ROM developer and want to put a playable version of your ROM on its web page.
+An example is in the `example/` directory.

+For a more complex example, see [jsnes-web](https://github.com/bfirsh/jsnes-web), a web UI written in React.

+A potential improvement (hello contributors!) would be to make the React components in jsnes-web reusable so you could use them to embed a single ROM in a web page.

 ## Formatting code

 All code must conform to [Prettier](https://prettier.io/) formatting.
 The test suite won't pass unless it does.